 Why does SEO matter?

 SEO makes your site more visible in organic search results.
-In turn, greater visibility yields more opportunities to reach your target audience and convert them into customers and users.
+In turn, that greater visibility yields more opportunities to reach your target audience and convert them into customers and users.

 Develop a strong SEO strategy to: